antrea-io/antrea/docs/antrea-ipam.md

     ...
 ```

+When running Antrea NodeIPAM in a particular version or scenario, you may need to
+be aware of the following:

-Note that, prior to v1.12, a feature gate, `NodeIPAM` must also be enabled for
+* Prior to v1.12, a feature gate, `NodeIPAM` must also be enabled for
   `antrea-controller`.
+* Prior to v1.13, running Antrea NodeIPAM without kube-proxy is not supported.
+  Starting with v1.13, the `kubeAPIServerOverride` option in the `antrea-controller`
+  configuration must be set to the address of Kubernetes apiserver when kube-proxy
+  is not deployed.

 ## Antrea Flexible IPAM